Intussusception

 • Episodes can recur within minutes to hours and may increase in frequency over the next 12-24 hours

-• The child may appear very well between episodes
+• Intermittent pain or distress, the child may appear very well between episodes

 • Pallor, especially during episodes